Randomized Gram-Schmidt process with application to GMRES: Stability of randomized Gram-Schmidt process

-then $\bTheta$ is a $\bar{\omega}$-embedding for $\bV$, with probability at least $1-\delta^*$. \end{proposition} \begin{proposition}[Corollary of~Proposition 5.4 in \cite{balabanov2019randomized2}] In~\cref{thm:cert01}, if $\bPhi$ is a $\varepsilon'$-embedding for $\bV$, then $\bar{\omega}$ satisfies \end{proposition} First we notice that the coefficient $\bar{\omega} $ in \Cref{thm:cert01} can be efficiently computed from the two sketches of $\bV$ with no operations on high-dimensional vectors and matrices.
+then $\bTheta$ is a $\bar{\omega}$-embedding for $\bV$, with probability at least $1-\delta^*$. \end{proposition} \begin{proposition}[Corollary of~Proposition 5.4 in \parencite{balabanov2019randomized2}] In~\cref{thm:cert01}, if $\bPhi$ is a $\varepsilon'$-embedding for $\bV$, then $\bar{\omega}$ satisfies \end{proposition} First we notice that the coefficient $\bar{\omega} $ in \Cref{thm:cert01} can be efficiently computed from the two sketches of $\bV$ with no operations on high-dimensional vectors and matrices.
 For efficiency, (at iteration $i$) the sketches $\bPhi \bhq'_i$ and $\bPhi \bhw_i$ may be computed along with, respectively, $\bhs'_i$ in Step 4 and $\bhp_i$ in Step 1 of~\cref{alg:RGM}.
-The matrix $\bX$ can be obtained (possibly in implicit form, e.g., as inverse of upper-triangular matrix) with standard algorithm such as QR factorization or SVD performed in sufficient precision.
+The matrix $\bX$ can be obtained (possibly in implicit form, e.g., as inverse of upper-triangular matrix) {with standard orthogonal decomposition algorithms such as the QR factorization or the singular value decomposition} performed in sufficient precision.
 It follows that $\bar{\omega}$ is an upper bound for $\omega$ with probability at least $1-\delta^*$, if $\bPhi$ is a $(\varepsilon^*, \delta^*, 1)$-oblivious subspace embedding.
-This property of $\bPhi$ has to be guaranteed a priori, e.g, from the theoretical bounds~\cref{eq:ell_2bounds} or~\cite[Lemma 5.1]{achlioptas2003database}.
+This property of $\bPhi$ has to be guaranteed a priori, e.g, from the theoretical bounds~\cref{eq:ell_2bounds} or~\parencite[Lemma 5.1]{achlioptas2003database}.
 For instance, it is guaranteed to hold for Rademacher matrices with $k \geq 2({\varepsilon^*}^2/2-{\varepsilon^*}^3/3)^{-1} \log(\delta^*/2)$ rows, which in particular becomes $k > 530$ for $\varepsilon^* =1/4$ and $\delta^* = 0.1\%$ and any $m$ and $n$.

 In~\cref{prop:cert2}, the closeness of $\bar{\omega}$ and $\omega$ is guaranteed if $\bPhi$ is a $\varepsilon'$-embedding for $\bV$ (for some given $\varepsilon'$).
 This condition shall be satisfied with probability at least $1-\delta'$ (for some given $\delta'$), if $\bPhi$ is an $(\varepsilon', \delta', m)$ oblivious $\ell_2$-subspace embedding.
 This fact is not required to be guaranteed a priori, which allows to choose the size for $\bPhi$ (and $\bTheta$) based on practical experience and still have a certification.